-The November 2022 election will usher in many newly elected progressive officials, including many who are “firsts” in their legislative bodies and who are part of newly established governing majorities – creating a unique opportunity for the development of new leadership and new models of governance in the Bay Area.
+With every election, the Bay Area elects many new progressive officials, including many who are “firsts” in their legislative bodies and who are part of newly established governing majorities.
+This creates a unique opportunity for the development of new leadership and new models of governance in the Bay Area.
 As we face the immense challenges and opportunities in the region, it is imperative that these local elected officials and social justice organizations work in partnership to address the deep inequities in the Bay.

 The growth of our movement has always depended upon growing leaders who leverage and steward our greatest strength: collective action.

-2) Deepening understanding and collaboration on effective navigation and structures of governing bodies: The structure of the government can be daunting and confusing to maneuver, and further exacerbated by policy discussions and lack of spaces for institutional reforms.
-The program will look at the structural reforms and changes that need to take place in order to effectively address the historical hurdles that have hindered bold leadership on a wide range of issues.
+The structure of the government can be daunting and confusing to maneuver, and further exacerbated by the complexity of policy discussions and the lack of space for institutional reforms.
+The Lab explores how to effectively navigate bureaucracy, build an effective office, and collaborate within the organizing ecosystem.
+Our trainings will also cover the rules of relevant governing bodies to ensure that members understand all of the resources and levers that are available to them as local leaders.
+Finally, the program will cover the structural reforms and changes that need to take place in order to effectively address the historical hurdles that have hindered bold leadership on a wide range of issues.

-3) Post-training support: The program provides coaching, a post-training network, and a curated space for deeper conversations about current issues.
-Post training support will be provided to all participants and may include dedicated coaching hours and in-depth strategy sessions for individuals who request it.
+Post-training support will be provided to all participants and may include dedicated coaching hours and in-depth strategy sessions for individuals who request it.
+What makes our program so unique is that we are building relationships and connecting to communities most impacted to deepen long-term partnerships.
 The program connects participants with broader work to advance the agenda of Bay Rising in partnership with elected officials from across the region.
 Through Local Progress’ national network, the program will also connect participants to national cohorts and working group programs focused on issues ranging from affordable housing to developing non-police emergency response and violence prevention programs.

 About the Partners